Girocard: ATM network

 Some banks participate in more than one cooperation and therefore offer free cash withdrawals at more than 85% of all German ATMs.
 In addition, some large chain stores such as REWE, PENNY Markt, toom Baumarkt and Netto Marken-Discount offer cashback at the till.
-This service is free of charge but requires a minimum purchase amount of €20.
+This service is free of charge, but requires a minimum purchase amount of €20.
 Cashback is limited to €200 per day.

 Mobile Payment and Digital Wallet

-Sparkassen and Volksbanken und Raiffeisenbanken are the only German banks to offer the girocard for the digital wallet, namely Apple Pay.
-Currently, Sparkassen-Cards in Apple Pay only function as girocards not as Mastercard or Maestro cards.
-Apple, Inc. has been in lengthy negotiations with the girocard committee to allow girocards to be added to the Apple Pay from the additional German banks.
-The negotiations have been unsuccessful when girocard committee rejected the fee terms set by Apple, Inc. girocards cannot yet be used in Google Pay or Samsung Pay (as of November 2021).
+Sparkassen and cooperative banks are the only German banks to offer the girocard for the digital wallet.
+Sparkassen-Cards in digital wallets also work with the Debit Mastercard and Visa Debit.